 This band positively lives that meaty, heavily downturned beat.
 Those rumbling riffs and decidedly metal solos that sometimes pop up like jack-o-lanterns after midnight.
 Straight from the first note of How To Successfully Implode, these massively overweight soundwaves hit you like a friggin’ avalanche of wet and dangerously heavy spring snow.

 Yet you’ll find nothing of the sometimes insane swagger other Heavy Rock bands scream into the world.
 Blame Zeus serves you with that almost threadbare, kind of barebone version of rock essentials without the usual accouterments.
-And this in a usually over-exuberant genre that likes its rock pounded into fine dust.
+And this in a usually over-exuberant genre that likes its rock pounded into a fine dust.
 A true cross-over on a seethingly hot curry sauce.
 Straight from the sunny shores of Portugal.

 Of course, Seethe would be nothing without Sandra Oliveira‘s omnipresent power vocals.
 Her voice artfully lathers this band’s soundscape with that delicious and bold beat.
 One that somehow and perversely oscillates between Amy Lee‘s gothic wailings and the high-voltage energy levels of Lzzy Hale.